-The graduate student research award is given to spur academic and clinical interest in the field of aging, and rewards the best unpublished graduate research paper on a completed project relevant to aging and applicable to practice.
+The Graduate Student Research Award is given to spur academic and clinical interest in the field of aging, and rewards the best unpublished graduate research paper on a completed project relevant to aging and applicable to practice.
 Membership in ASA is not a requirement, but is a consideration.
 Applicants must be enrolled in a graduate-degree program or have completed their studies less than one year before submission, and be sponsored by a faculty member.

 The winner will receive an opportunity to present their paper during a poster session at the 2016 Aging in America Conference; a complimentary one-year ASA student membership (if not already a member), one complimentary conference registration, and one Southwest ticket voucher to support the winners’ travel costs.